 We investigated how the linking theories specified by UTAH and rUTAH could be derived from English children's input, thereby providing an existence proof for derived approaches to linking theory development.
-More specifically, we specified an acquisition theory relying on a combination of linguistic knowledge and general-purpose learning mechanisms, evaluated it with respect to realistic samples of children's input, and discovered notable acquisition differences between UTAH and rUTAH.
-We first discuss the different components of the proposed acquisition theory in more detail, speculating on their domain-specificity and innateness.
-We then turn to the implications of our findings for syntactic theory, as well as possible future investigations.
+More specifically, we specified an acquisition theory relying on a combination of linguistic knowledge and general-purpose learning mechanisms, evaluated it with respect to realistic samples of children's input, and discovered that rUTAH is derivable under these learning assumptions, but UTAH isn't.
+This result highlights a qualitative difference between UTAH and rUTAH when it comes to the learning process theory that must accompany each linking theory.